 “People use BMI as a simple surrogate for weight, and most think they’re are supposed to have one that’s 23, which they refer to as ‘healthy,’” says Yoni Freedhoff, M.D., an American Board of Obesity Medicine-certified doctor and the founder and medical director of Ottawa’s Bariatric Medical Institute, which focuses on non-surgical, long-term weight management.

 But “BMI is a literal measure of bigness.
 It doesn’t speak to why a person’s big, it doesn’t take into account race, age, sex, or musculature.
 Even if you were to consider all of those things it would still be a highly flawed measure because scales don’t measure the presence or absence of health.”

-In other words, not everyone who is “big” is obese—this is why many professional football players, who carry a lot of heavy muscle get misclassified—and not everyone who is big is sick.
+In other words, not everyone who is “big” is obese—this is why many professional football players get misclassified—and not everyone who is big is sick.

 A 2016 study in the International Journal of Obesity backs this up.
 When researchers compared the BMI of more than 40,000 people to six other heart-health metrics, like blood pressure and cholesterol, they found 47 percent of the people who were classified overweight, 30 percent of the people who were classified obese, and 16 percent of the people who were classified extremely obese were metabolically healthy—their other health stats were normal.